ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 With Sol, and especially at higher reasoning levels, the model will, _regardless of steering_, default to a single input `forward(src)` solution.

 The problem, it seems, is that the model is incredibly hard to steer away from its own reasoning.
-Even instructed very literally to accept the broadest callable interface it can (which sometimes works, if repeated, on medium reasoning, but rarely works on xhigh).
+Even when instructed to accept the broadest callable interface it can (which sometimes works, if repeated, on medium reasoning, but rarely works on xhigh).

 Wrestling with this model led me down a path that got **way too close to benchmark hacking** for my liking; but I was too intrigued to stop.